gregorwolf/pg-beershop/README.md

 Then the PostgreSQL server and database can be created:

-`az postgres up --resource-group beershop --location germanywestcentral --sku-name B_Gen5_1 --server-name $postgreservername --database-name beershop --admin-user beershop --admin-password $adminpassword --ssl-enforcement Enabled`
+`az postgres up --resource-group beershop --location germanywestcentral --sku-name B_Gen5_1 --server-name $postgreservername --database-name beershop --admin-user beershop --admin-password $adminpassword --ssl-enforcement Enabled --version 11`

+If you want to use this database from your own location or from SAP Cloud Platform Trial in eu10 then you have to add a firewall rule.
+Based on the information found in [SAP Cloud Platform Connectivity - Network](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/e23f776e4d594fdbaeeb1196d47bbcc0.html#loioe23f776e4d594fdbaeeb1196d47bbcc0__trial) I add the following rule:

+`az postgres server firewall-rule create -g beershop -s $postgreservername -n cfeu10 --start-ip-address 3.122.0.0 --end-ip-address 3.124.255.255`

 Store the DB connection information in *default-env.json*.
 It must contain the certificate for the TLS connection documented in [Configure TLS connectivity in Azure Database for PostgreSQL - Single Server](https://docs.microsoft.com/de-de/azure/postgresql/concepts-ssl-connection-security).
 The format must be the following: